Opening Keynote Presentation

 GOLD Neonatal is pleased to offer this free Keynote Presentation open to the general public.

 Need Continuing Education Credits?
-Only attendees registered for the full conference will be able to claim continuing education hours and can do so by logging in to the Delegates Area prior to watching the presentation.
+Only attendees registered for the full conference will be able to claim continuing education hours and can do so by logging in to the Attendees Dashboard prior to watching the presentation.
 To learn more about registering for the conference, please visit this page.
-Registered Conference Participants will have access to this presentation and 13 additional presentations until August 22, 2023 (Annual Members will have until September 12, 2023).
+Registered Conference Participants will have access to this presentation and 11 additional presentations until August 30, 2024 (Annual Members will have until September 20, 2024).

 Please invite your friends and keep the discussion going after the talks take place.
 Tag & share through these social media posts: Facebook | Twitter | Instagram | LinkedIn

-*Important* - If you are a Registered Conference Participant, please log in and view the presentation through the Lobby or Recording page in the Delegates Area in order to be eligible for your CERP/Nurse Contact Hour/CME/CEU credits.
+*Important* - If you are a Registered Conference Participant, please log in and view the presentation through the Lobby or Recording page in the Attendees Dashboard in order to be eligible for your CERP/Nurse Contact Hour/CME/CEU credits.

 Reserve Your Free Seat!